SuperTapood/Cudheart/roadmap.md

 - [ ] make seed part of constants
 - [ ] make random_bytes_engine part of constants
 - [ ] move pi and euler into struct?
+- [ ] numpy makes mistakes in high powers?
+(27 ^ 7 for example) (maybe bc its an int not a long?)
+- [ ] add ndarray parameter overload to assert match shape
 - [ ] allow IO functions to cast vectors and matrices and test
 - [ ] edge test empty vectors and matrices of all types
 - [ ] fix a bunch of stupid matrix building and indexing bugs that are sure to be found